 Overview of Git Commit Reversal

-Following the reset, commands like git add . and git commit -m "New commit message" are used to re-stage and commit the changes with a more appropriate commit message.
-This series of actions ensures that the temporary commit does not interfere with the branch's history while maintaining the integrity of the work done.
-Additionally, git push is used to update the remote repository with the new commit, replacing the temporary one if the force push git push -f is deemed necessary based on the project's collaboration norms.
+Commands like git add . and git commit -m "New commit message" are used to re-stage the changes and commit them with a more suitable commit message after the reset.
+By doing these steps, you can make sure that the work is done correctly and that the temporary commit doesn't change the branch's history.
+In addition, if the force push git push -f is considered required according to the project's cooperation norms, git push is used to update the remote repository with the new commit, replacing the temporary one.

 git checkout development-branch